 This shows that there is a significant group of highly isolated older people within England who are living in the community.
 The participants in this case study are probably some of the most socially excluded and isolated within English society.
 This differentiates them as a group from the wider English population of older people, on which research has more usually been conducted.
-This is important to note as a number of large studies in both the United States (Harris and colleagues, 1974) and Europe (Tornastam, 1981) have indicated that the level of loneliness in older people is not significantly different from the level of loneliness in other age groups within society.
+This is important to note as a number of large studies in both the United States and Europe have indicated that the level of loneliness in older people is not significantly different from the level of loneliness in other age groups within society [12,13].

-Perceptions of Social Isolation and Loneliness
+Perceptions of Social Isolation and Loneliness Samples

-Samples

 The care manager sample group was made up of twenty staff (n=20) who had between 2 and 20 years fieldwork experience and were employed by a partnership local government and health services to assess the needs of adults.
 The professional group were drawn from nursing, social work and Occupational therapy.
-The sample of older people consisted of forty (n= 40) participants.
-All participants were over the age of 65 and were assessed as having care needs that were critical and substantial (Fair Access to Care Services, DOH, 2003).
-No service users were accepted onto the study if they were considered to lack mental capacity as defined in the Mental Capacity Act, 2005.
-The participants in the sample had a mean age of 77 and were divided 58 per cent female and 42 per cent male.
+The sample of older people consisted of forty (n=40) participants.
+All participants were over the age of 65 and were assessed as having care needs that were critical and substantial [14].
+No service users were accepted onto the study if they were considered to lack mental capacity as defined in the Mental Capacity Act, 2005 [15].
+The participants in the sample had a mean age of 77 and were divided 58per cent female and 42 per cent male.
 This would be expected within the United Kingdom as women tend to live longer than men.